MarcKaufmann/R-Coding/class1/pre-class1-message.md

 Syllabus and where to get updates

-I will update the syllabus mildly by the first class and include it on the GitHub repository.
-The Github repository will constitute the valid and updated version of the syllabus -- not Moodle (or elsewhere).
+The syllabus in the GitHub repository is the up-to-date one, and I might change it mildly over time -- Moodle (or elsewhere) will not necessarily be updated.

 If you have any questions

-While I encourage the use of the Discourse Forum to ask questions of a technical nature (other issues are fine by email) since others may benefit from them, you can email me if you hit a problem with the setup (kaufmannm@ceu.edu) if you are unsure or unable to use Discourse.
+Slack should be your first option when you have a question, in particular for technical questions, since others may benefit from them.
+Feel free to email me if Slack does not fit the question.
 Please let me know if and when you find ambiguities that you are unsure about.

 See you all in class.